kristofer11/kristofer11/README.md

 🔭 I'm currently working on a library manager app that will have a web and a mobile version (using ReactJS and React Native).

-🌱 I recently enrolled in Nucamp's backend, Python, SQL, DevOps bootcamp.
+🌱 I'm working on completing Nucamp's backend, Python, SQL, DevOps bootcamp.
 I have already completed their full-stack program, but I'm ready to learn another language and dive deeper into backend technology.

 ⚡ Extensive experience in building UIs with a track record of delivering impactful solutions.